 Teenager Mia (Wen Qi) is a chambermaid in a resort town on the island province of Hainan, where she works.
-During her shift on night shift on reception she checks in a man and two little girls, Wen (a tiny and delicately vulnerable Zhou Meijun) and Xin (Jiang Xinyue), who are to stay in the room next to him.
-One of the girls has a blonde wig and orders drinks but what happens is never revealed during the night is never revealed, although it turns out the girls are abused, and undergo a hospital examination.
+During her night shift on reception she checks in a man and two little girls, Wen (a tiny and delicately vulnerable Zhou Meijun) and Xin (Jiang Xinyue), who are to stay in the room next to him.
+One of the girls has a blonde wig and orders drinks but what happens next during the night is never revealed on camera, although it turns out the girls are abused, and undergo a hospital examination.

-Clearly both teens are suffering from the strict ‘Tiger’ parenting and harsh discipline at school but the girls keep the trauma under wraps but Wen runs away from mother’s home and turns up at her estranged father’s in the middle of the night, sleeping on the beach when she can’t get in.
+Clearly both teens are suffering from the strict ‘Tiger’ parenting and harsh discipline at school but they keep the trauma under wraps until Wen runs away from mother’s home and turns up at her estranged father’s in the middle of the night, sleeping on the beach when she can’t get in.
 Mia is scared of losing her job, so fails to give any evidence and her older more sophisticated colleague Lily was bunking off with her boyfriend.
-Police Inspector Wang (Li Mengnan) leads a cursory investigation that the girls gloss over the facts frightened to reveal the truth and how it might affect them.
+Police Inspector Wang (Li Mengnan) leads a cursory investigation where the girls gloss over the facts frightened to reveal the truth due to the shame they feel and how the consequences of their revelation might be viewed – not only by the authorities but also their own community and society as a whole.
 Mia is more streetwise, but the other two are really very naive compared to Western teens.
-But a female lawyer (Shi Ke) probes further and gets a better grasp of Mia’s impossible plight.
+A canny female lawyer (Shi Ke) probes further and gets a better grasp of Mia’s impossible plight.